BEV-Patch-PF: Particle Filtering with BEV-Aerial Feature Matching for Off-Road Geo-Localization

 \subsection{Training Objective}

-The primary training objective is to maximize the feature similarity between the BEV map and the aerial patch corresponding to the ground-truth pose.
-This yields a sharp likelihood distribution, which is essential for an accurate and robust particle filter update step.
+The training objective is designed to learn \textit{(i)} discriminative BEV--aerial matching features, \textit{(ii)} a pixel-wise distinctiveness map for spatial weighting.

-\textbf{InfoNCE loss for localization:} To learn a highly discriminative feature representation, we use an InfoNCE contrastive loss.
-For each training sample, the ground-truth pose $\mathbf{x}^{+}$ serves as the positive, while a set of mined poses $\mathcal{X}^{-}$ around the GT pose serve as negatives.
+\textbf{Uncertainty-weighted matching loss:} To learn a discriminative feature representation, we use an InfoNCE loss over the candidate aerial patches.
+For each training sample, the ground-truth (GT) pose $\mathbf{x}^{+}$ serves as the positive, while sampled poses $\mathcal{X}^{-}$ around the GT pose serve as negatives.
 We jointly learn a frame-level uncertainty $\sigma_t$ and use it to reweight and regularize the matching loss: